cobisja/symfony-remote-login-tutorial/README.md

 * Having 2 Symfony apps deployed in different domains or subdomains (e.g. `users.example.com` & `website.example.com`).
 * You have to login using the first app but there is not persisted users in this one.
 The users, required for the authentication process, are located in the second one.
-* Once you logged in the first app, any time this app needs to refresh the session user (e.g. every time a protected page is loaded).
+* Once you logged in the first app, any time required, it needs to refresh the session user (e.g. every time a protected page is loaded).

 How do you achieve that the first app communicates with the second to handle the authentication/user refresher process in a fluid way?